Matobo National Park: Archaeological, historical and cultural sites

 San (Bushmen) lived in the hills about 2,000 years ago, leaving a rich heritage in hundreds of rock paintings.
-There are over 3,000 registered rock art sites, with the main periods of painting being between 320 and 500 C.E..
-In the many crevices and caves, clay ovens and other historic artefacts have been found, and various archaeological finds date back as far as the Pre-Middle Stone Age, around 300,000 B.P.
+There are over 3,000 registered rock art sites, with the main periods of painting between 320 and 500 C.E..
+In many crevices and caves, clay ovens and other historic artefacts have been found, and various archaeological finds date back as far as the Pre-Middle Stone Age, around 300,000 B.P.
 The following major sites have been developed for tourist access:

 Bambata Cave is a major archaeological site, located in the west of the national park, north of the game park on the Kezi-Bulawayo road.
 The frieze includes elephants, giraffes, warthogs, tsessebe and mongoose.

 Inanke Cave has the most extensive paintings, located in a remote cave accessible by a three-hour hike from Toghwana Dam.
 Along the route of the hike is an Iron Age furnace.